 But before we begin with Clark, we will taste a bottle from Dan Berger’s extensive personal cellar.
 This is a 2004 Peter Lehman Shiraz from Australia.
 It is a bit rich and has some plum flavors.
-It is 17 years old and is past its prime.
-It was lost in the cellar and Dan forgot about it.
+At 17 years old and is past its prime as it was lost in the cellar and Dan forgot about it.

 Clark Smith is back with us on California Wine Country today.
 He is a consultant to about 120 wineries, after a whole career training wine makers.
-He loves European wines, which are balanced and age well.
+European wines are his favorites, when they are balanced and age well.
 He calls that “Euro-centric wines.”
 He likes to say that he makes American “forgeries” of European styles.
 Today we will taste his Cabernet Franc which is a good example of that.
 He also likes to use an American grape called Norton.

 Clark Smith has published a book on this subject, called A Practical Guide to Pairing Wine and Music, which is available as a Kindle book on amazon, at that link.